Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Ego-Motion Estimation

-\boldparagraph{Formulation} In visual odometry the goal is to recover the full trajectory of one camera or a camera system from images.
-This is incrementally done by estimating the relative transformation between the camera positions at two time steps and accumulating all transformations over time to recover the full trajectory.
+In visual odometry, the goal is to recover a trajectory (\ie a sequence of poses) of one camera or a camera system comprising multiple cameras from images.
+Most approaches incrementally estimate the relative transformation between two frames and integrate this information over time to recover the full trajectory.
 The incremental approach is illustrated in \figref{fig:visual_odometry_example}.
-The different methods can be divided into two categories: feature-based methods, that extract an intermediate representation (features) from raw measurements, and direct formulations, that directly operates on raw measurements.
-Feature-based methods typically work only in environments conforming the used feature type.
-Especially in man-made environments, important information about straight and curved edges is discarded considering keypoints.
-In contrast, direct methods leverage the gradient information of the whole image.
-Therefore, these methods usually achieve higher accuracy and robustness in environments with little keypoints.
-The field was dominated by feature-based methods since they typically were more efficient but direct formulations have recently grown in popularity.
-In feature-based and direct formulations, the extracted representation or raw measurements are usually used as input in a probabilistic model to compute unknown hidden model parameters such as the camera motion or a world model.
-A Maximum Likelihood approach typically finds the model parameters that maximize the probability of obtaining the measurements.
+Methods on visual odometry can be roughly divided into two main categories: feature-based methods \citep{Longuet-Higgins1981Nature, Nister2004PAMI, Scaramuzza2009ICRA, Lee2013CVPR, Kitt2010IV, Mur-Artal2015TR} that extract features from key points to optimize a geometric error, and direct formulations \citep{Newcombe2011ICCV, Kerl2013ICRA, Engel2013ICCV, Engel2014ECCV, Fanani2016IV, Fanani2017IVC, Zhu2017IJCAI, Yang2018ECCVb, Engel2018PAMI} which directly operate on raw measurements by optimizing the photometric error.